Susannah Martin: Trial and accusation

 To the Marshall of the County of Essex or his lawful Deputies or to the Constable of Amesbury: You are in their Majesties names hereby required forthwith or as soon as may be to apprehend and bring Susanna Mertin of Amesbury in þ county of Esses Widdow at þ house of Lt.
 Nathaniel Ingersolls in Salem village in order to her examination Relating to high suspicion of sundry acts of Witchcraft donne or committed by her upon þ bodies of Mary Walcot, Abigail Williams, Ann Putnam, and Mercy Lewis of Salem village or farms whereby great hurt and damage hath been donne to þ bodies of said persons.... etc.

-At the preliminary trial for the crime of "Witchcraft and sorcery" Susanna pleaded not guilty.
+At the preliminary trial for the crime of "Witchcraft and sorcery," Susannah pleaded that she was not guilty.
 The original court record book has been lost, but the local Puritan minister, Cotton Mather, recorded the testimony.
-Susanna and the others accused were not allowed to have counsel.
+Susannah and the others accused were not allowed to have counsel.